centre-for-humanities-computing/multilingual-gsm-symbolic/README.md

 | `zho` | ✓ | by a native speaker | ✓ |
 <!-- LANGUAGE TABLE END -->

-CI regenerates this table and `docs/language_validation.tex`; run `make update-readme-table` to generate both locally.
-The LaTeX table requires `amssymb` and uses one row per language with human review, computational validation, error analysis, and the initial translation model.
-Source language remains available in the templates.

 ### Want to add a new language?